Durlești Maniac: The Fedoruc brothers

 Vladimir and Eugene Fedoruc were suspected of murdering Mariana Jimbei and Valeriu Croitoru.
 However, they were released after 19 months due to a lack of evidence.
 The brothers still maintain their innocence.

 Gheorghe Inculeţ

-Gheorghe Inculeţ was a mentally ill murderer who killed his sister and her two year old child.
+Gheorghe Inculeţ was a mentally ill murderer who killed his sister and her two-year-old child.
 He was admitted to a psychiatric hospital, but escaped on April 11, 2007.

-Gheorghe Inculeţ later became a suspect in the murders but it was discovered that he died outside of the Republican Hospital in Chisinau on April 13, 2007, but remained unidentified until May 2012.
+Inculeţ later became a suspect in the murders but it was discovered that he died outside of the Republican Hospital in Chisinau on April 13, 2007, but remained unidentified until May 2012.

 Description of the suspect

 The suspect is described as having short brown hair, wore military clothes and boots with short laces, and wielded his weapon easily.
-He is also tall, was between 35 to 40 during the murders, and had an athletic build.
-The suspect also repeatedly used the word "suka".
+He is also tall, was between 35 and 40 during the murders, and had an athletic build.
+The suspect also repeatedly used the word "suka" (сука).

 The suspect also may live or work in Buiucani.